 You know the foods we talked about giving the axe–sugar, bread, potatoes, pasta, cereals, and rice–these will make your cravings worse.
 Although we think carbs are satisfying our cravings, they’re really not.
 It just contributes to the repetitive cycle.

-Once you cut them out, which you can do slowly, you will notice it becomes much easier.
+Once you cut them out, which you absolutely can do, you will notice it becomes much easier.

 It’s also easier to manage sugar cravings when you have better blood sugar control.
 If you’re stuck on the blood sugar roller coaster ride, this also make cravings worse also.